Lughi97/pAIng/README.md

 ## Paddle class documentation
-This class implements the behavior of the agent  utilizing the Unity mlagents libraries (Mlagents, Mlagenst.Sensors, Mlagents.actuators) where is added positive or negative rewards for the paddle to learn to keep the disk inside the field.
-In this section, all the reward values are fine-tuned after multiple training instances, and found the ones that make the agents more reactive and responsive to the disk movement.
+This class implements the agent's behavior  using  the Unity ML-Agents libraries (Sensors, Actuators).
+Positive or negative rewards are added for the paddle to learn to keep the disk inside the field.
+In this section, all the reward values are fine-tuned after multiple training instances and the ones that make the agents more reactive and responsive to the disk's movement.
 ### Variables
 <details>
 <summary>Click here to show/hide the code for variables...</summary>